-A copy of the payment receipt should be sent to IJB email address and uploaded on IJB website (Please mention your manuscript ID on the receipt).
+A copy of the payment receipt should be sent to the IJB email address and uploaded on the IJB website (Please mention your manuscript ID on the receipt).

 Iranian Journal of Biotechnology applies the Creative Commons Attribution License (CC 4.0) to works we publish.
 Under this license, MISRC and MMESA retain ownership of the copyright for their content, but permits unrestricted commercial use, distribution, and reproduction of the article in any medium, provided that the original work is properly cited.
 No permission is required from the authors or the publisher.
 For any reuse or redistribution of a work, users must also make clear the license terms under which the work was published.
 This broad license was developed to facilitate free access to, and unrestricted reuse of, original works of all types.
 Applying this standard license to your own work will ensure that it is freely and openly available in perpetuity.